shivanand25bai11346/AI-Resume-Job-Matcher/README.md

 This project can be useful for:

-* 👨‍🎓 College students
+- 👨‍🎓 College students
-* 💼 Freshers
+- 💼 Freshers
-* 👨‍💻 Software developers
+- 👨‍💻 Software developers
-* 🔍 Job seekers
+- 🔍 Job seekers
-* 📄 Resume optimization
+- 📄 Resume optimization
-* 🎯 Placement preparation
+- 🎯 Placement preparation
-* 🏢 Internship applications
+- 🏢 Internship applications

 ---

 ## 💡 Why I Built This

-Many students and job seekers apply to a large number of jobs without knowing whether their resume actually matches the requirements.
+Many students and job seekers apply to jobs without knowing whether their resume actually matches the requirements.

-This project aims to make that process more transparent.
+This project aims to make the job application process more transparent and efficient.

-Rather than simply asking:
+Instead of simply asking:

 > **"Is my resume good?"**